NCATSTranslator/ReasonerAPI/ImplementationRules.md

 - MAY be null, or MAY be missing.
 The meaning is the same.
 - MUST NOT be an empty array (#199)
 - If more than one element is present, the elements MUST be treated in the sense of an "or" list.
-  Matching Edges may be any of the QEdge.predicates.
+  Matching Edges may be any of the listed QEdge.predicates.
   This effectively creates a simple batch query mechanism where the response may contain multiple edges, where each one matches at least one of the specified QEdge.predicates.
 - Biolink predicate descendents do not need to be specified separately.
 Queries MUST automatically match descendents. (e.g. QEdge.predicates is [ 'biolink:regulates' ], then the KP MUST return Edges with biolink:positively_regulates and biolink:negatively_regulates if present)

-## QNode
+## QNode.xxxxx
 - #209: If the server encounters a QNode property key that it does not recognize, it MUST immediately respond with an error code "UnknownQNodeProperty"
+Some dissent over this statement
+Options:
+1. Server MUST error out
+2. Server MUST generate a WARNING or ERROR but MAY continue
+3. We change TRAPI 1.1-beta schema to disallow this
+4. Server can do whatever it wants.
+The client risks getting answers that are different than it intended ENDED HERE on 2021-04-08

 ## QEdge
 - #209: If the server encounters a QEdge property key that it does not recognize, it MUST immediately respond